 Repeat visits to the site give you the opportunity to continue to market to users, build up audience personas to further inform content marketing efforts and the chance to strengthen the relationship between the two parties.

-12. Increase referral traffic
+12. Increase Referral Traffic

 There have been proclamations that content marketing and link earning techniques such as guest blogging and contributor networks are dead, but that simply isn’t the case.
 True, old underhand SEO techniques such as guest posting on private blog networks or submitting content pieces to article directories are a thing of the past thanks to Google’s algorithm changes, but that does not mean guest posting is not a valid part of the content mix.

-With content being produced at a level never seen before, it is imperative that content marketeers have a quality over quantity approach.
+With content being produced at a level never seen before, it is imperative that content marketers have a quality over quantity approach.
 Sticking to a rigid schedule dictated by a set number of pieces published per week, month or quarter is not likely to yield particular great results.

 Dedicating resources to developing high quality, comprehensive and truly useful or engaging content is the only way to ensure your content is heard above the noise.

 Think about the user needs first, rather than your own.
-What do your audience need help with?
+What does your audience need help with?
 What issue can you solve for them?
 What questions can you answer authoritatively?
 How can you entertain them?
 Work out how to address these and tie it back to your products and services.

 One area to really focus on is Google’s featured snippets, where Google delivers users an answer directly in the search results.
-Occupying this real estate on the search results pages has a massive positive impact on click through rates to your content.
+Occupying this real estate on the search results pages has a massive positive impact on click-through rates to your content.

 Content marketing isn’t going away anytime soon.
 It is only going to continue to grow at a faster pace as the competition and quality grows.
-It is going to be an increasingly important part of the marketing strategy for online businesses going forward, and those not participating will be be left behind.
+It is going to be an increasingly important part of the marketing strategy for online businesses going forward, and those not participating will be left behind.

 With voice search also on the rise, both on mobiles and through home assistant devices, users are less frequently browsing the web for answers and are relying on the answers provided by the technology at hand.

-However, the increased competition means the best of the best content will rise to the top and low quality content will simply be lost in the noise.
+However, the increased competition means the best of the best content will rise to the top and low-quality content will simply be lost in the noise.
 Content marketing should be developed in a strategic way, with a clear purpose, audience and measure in mind before production begins.
-If you’re struggling for idea inspiration, check out our ever expanding list of ways to come up with content ideas.
+If you’re struggling for idea inspiration, check out our ever-expanding list of ways to come up with content ideas.